 Purpose of collaborative Negotiations

 The purpose of the negotiations is to reach a comprehensive written collaborative agreement among the Relicensing Participants on both FERC Jurisdictional PM&E Measures and FERC Non-Jurisdictional Agreements (Figure 1).
 The Comprehensive Collaborative Agreement will also include any Administrative Provisions agreed to by Relicensing Participants.
 As part of the collaborative negotiations, the Relicensing Participants, with guidance from FERC staff, will identify topics considered to be under the jurisdiction of FERC (PM&E Measures) and those outside FERC jurisdiction (agreements).

+Once consensus is reached by the Relicensing Participants on a FERC Jurisdictional PM&E Measure, a rationale statement will be developed by the Licensee and approved by Relicensing Participants describing the technical basis and resource balancing used in developing the measure.

+Once a Comprehensive Collaborative Agreement is reached, the FERC Jurisdictional PM&E Measures will be submitted to PCWA’s Board of Directors and the MFP Finance Authority Board of Directors for approval.

 The FERC Jurisdictional PM&E Measures and accompanying Rationale Statement will be: (1) recommended to FERC as new license conditions in the Licensee’s Draft Application for New License to be filed in October 2010; and (2) used as the basis of conditions or recommendations issued by resource agencies.
 The PM&E Measures will include proposed license articles and detailed management and monitoring plans.
 The Relicensing Participants recognize the need for the PM&E Measures to satisfy the requirements of applicable state and federal laws.

 During the early phase of the negotiations, the Relicensing Participants will identify a list of potential issues/interests that are outside of FERC jurisdiction to be discussed.
 Discussions on these FERC Non-Jurisdictional issues may be conducted during Plenary meetings or in separate meetings between the Licensee and specific Relicensing Participants depending on the issue and desires of the parties involved.
 However, regardless of the meeting venue, all Relicensing Participants will be informed of the details of any FERC Non-Jurisdictional Agreement reached between the parties.
 These FERC Non-Jurisdictional Agreements will be developed within the context of the overall Comprehensive Collaborative Agreement.
-The FERC Non-Jurisdictional Agreements, if any, would be submitted to PCWA’s Board and the MFP Finance Authority for approval.
+If deemed necessary by both parties, once consensus is reached by Licensee and a Relicensing Participant(s) on a FERC Non-Jurisdictional issue, a rationale statement will be developed by the Licensee and approved by the Relicensing Participant(s) describing the technical basis and resource balancing used in developing the measure.
+Once a Comprehensive Collaborative Agreement is reached, the FERC Non-Jurisdictional Agreements, if any, would be submitted to PCWA’s Board of Directors and the MFP Finance Authority Board of Directors for approval.

 Participation